When to Seal Asphalt Driveway? A Quick Guide

 Step 4: Paint the Edges

 Dip a brush in the sealer and paint a thick coat on all four edges of the driveway.
 Make sure the sealer fills all the gaps.
 Use a big brush to cover all the edges evenly.
 Estimate coverage for each pail and stage them strategically along the driveway.
-This minimizes the need to walk through wet sealer, saving time and reducing potential mess.
+This minimizes the need to walk through the wet sealer, saving time and reducing potential mess.

 Step 5: Pour and Spread the Sealer

-Start at the top of the driveway and pour the sealer in a U-shape.
+Start at the top of the driveway and pour the sealer into a U-shape.
 Work your way down, keeping a steady flow.
 Use a brush or squeegee to spread the sealer evenly.
 Repeat until you reach the bottom of the driveway.
 Let it dry overnight, and do the same thing the next day.
 Wait 48 hours before driving on your newly sealed driveway.

 Note: Be patient during drying; it’s better to be safe than sorry!

-Tips For perfect DIY Asphalt Driveway Sealing (Extra)
+Tips for Perfect DIY Asphalt Driveway Sealing (Extra)

 • Never avoid the driveway cleaning step.
 Sealing won’t stick properly in a dirty driveway.